-The District allocates funds for completion of deferred maintenance projects which consist of major repair or replacement of existing school building components.
+The District allocates funds for deferred maintenance projects which consist of major repair or replacement of existing school building components.
 Typically, this includes roofing, plumbing, heating, air conditioning, electrical systems, interior or exterior paint, and floor systems.
-These funds were recently used to repaint the school's exterior.
+These funds were recently used to repair and seal all of the school's asphalt surfaces